Ali Dashti: Biography

-Life

-Born into a Persian family in Dashti in Bushehr province, Iran on 31 March 1897.
-Ali Dashti received a traditional religious education.
-He studied Islamic theology, history, Arabic and Persian grammar, and classical literature in madrasas in Karbala and Najaf (both in Iraq).
-He returned to Iran in 1918 and lived in Shiraz, Isfahan, and finally in Tehran, where he became involved in politics of the day.
+Born into a Persian family in Dashti within the Bushehr province on 31 March 1897, Ali Dashti received a traditional religious education.
+He studied Islamic theology, history, Arabic, Persian grammar, and classical literature at madrasas in Karbala and Najaf.
+He returned to Iran in 1918 and lived in Shiraz and Isfahan before settling in Tehran to pursue a career in journalism and regional politics.

-Rather than becoming a scholar, he became a journalist and published a newspaper (Shafaq-e Sorkh) in Tehran from 1922 to 1935.
-He was a member of Majlis at various times between 1928 and 1946.
+Dashti published the newspaper Shafaq-e Sorkh in Tehran from 1922 to 1935.
+He served as a member of the Majlis at various times between 1928 and 1946.

 Ali Dashti and Prince Ahmad Reza Pahlavi, 1950s.

-His criticism of allowing the Tudeh party into the cabinet and concessions to the Soviets landed him in prison in 1946.
-He was appointed a Senator in 1954 until the Islamic revolution in 1979.
+His public criticism of allowing the Tudeh Party into the government cabinet and his opposition to concessions made to the Soviets led to his imprisonment in 1946.
+Following his release, he was appointed to the Senate in 1954, a position he held until the 1979 Iranian Revolution.

-In 1975, he gave the papers for his book Bist O Seh Sal (Twenty Three Years) to professor of Persian and Arabic Frank RC Bagley and asked him to translate it, but not to publish it until after his death.
-He reiterated this request in 1977 and 1978.
-Frank RC Bagley kept his promise and, having translated and organised Ali Dashti's papers into a publishable format, the book was printed in 1985.

-An Iranian newspaper reported Ali Dashti's death in the month of Dey of the Iranian year 1360, i.e. between 22 December 1981 and 20 January 1982.
+In 1975, Dashti provided the papers for his manuscript Bist O Seh Sal (Twenty Three Years) to Frank R. C. Bagley, a professor of Persian and Arabic studies, requesting that the English translation not be released until after his death.
+Dashti repeated this request in 1977 and 1978.
+Bagley subsequently organized and translated the text, which was published posthumously in 1985.
+Iranian media reported Dashti's death during the month of Dey in the Iranian calendar year 1360 (between 22 December 1981 and 20 January 1982).

 Writing

-In the book 23 Years: A Study of the Prophetic Career of Mohammad, Dashti chooses reason over blind faith:

-"Belief can blunt human reason and common sense, even in learned scholars.
-What is needed is more impartial study."

-Dashti strongly denied the miracles ascribed to Muhammad by the Islamic tradition and rejected the Muslim view that the Quran is the word of God himself.
-Instead, he favors thorough and skeptical examination of all orthodox belief systems.
-Dashti argues that the Quran contains nothing new in the sense of ideas not already expressed by others.
-All the moral precepts of the Quran are self-evident and generally acknowledged.

-The stories in it are taken in identical or slightly modified forms from the lore of the Jews and the Christians, whose rabbis and monks Muhammad had met and consulted on his journeys to Syria, and from memories conserved by the descendants of the peoples of Ad and Thamud.

-Muhammad reiterated principles which mankind had already conceived in earlier centuries and many places.
+In his work 23 Years: A Study of the Prophetic Career of Mohammad, Dashti favored rational critique over religious orthodox belief systems, arguing for impartial, historical study over blind faith.
+He questioned the accounts of miracles attributed to Muhammad within Islamic tradition and challenged the orthodox position regarding the divine authorship of the Quran.
+Dashti argued that the ethical principles and historical narratives within the text reflected pre-existing ideas from surrounding Jewish and Christian traditions encountered during early trade journeys.